-A ‘Wizard Of Oz’ Film Remake Is On Tap At New Line Cinema
+A 'Wizard Of Oz' Film Remake Is On Tap At New Line Cinema

 A remake of the film classic The Wizard of Oz is on tap at New Line Cinema.
-The movie will be directed by Nicole Kassell and adapted from L. Frank Baum’s book The Wonderful Wizard of Oz reported Variety.
-Kassell said she was “incredibly honored” to join Temple Hill and New Line in bringing this beloved classic to the screen.
+The movie will be directed by Nicole Kassell and adapted from L. Frank Baum's book The Wonderful Wizard of Oz, according to Variety.
+Kassell said she was "incredibly honored" to join Temple Hill and New Line in bringing this beloved classic back to the screen.

-Kassell claimed that the 1939 musical was “part of her DNA.”
-She said she was “exhilarated and humbled” by the responsibility of re-imagining this beloved classic.
-She welcomed the opportunity to examine the original themes of the film which include the quest for courage, love, wisdom, and home.
+As quoted by the outlet, Kassell claimed that the 1939 musical was "part of her DNA."
+She said she was "exhilarated and humbled" by the responsibility of re-imagining the beloved classic.
+She welcomed the opportunity to examine the original themes of the film, which include the quest for courage, love, wisdom, and home.
 She called these concepts more timely and urgent than ever.

 She concluded her statement by saying she had iconic shoes to fill and was eager to "dance" alongside the heroes of her childhood as she paved a "newly minted" yellow brick road.